kingharrison/rules.rockdafloor/README.md

 ### Battle Documents

 Below are links to the RDF documents to help prepare and run a battle.

 * [Cypher Prelim Judges Form PDF](https://rules.rockdafloor.com/Cypher_Prelims_Judges_Form.pdf) - Use this sheet to judge all dancers within the cypher prelims.
-Judges may go by whole numbers 1-10, half numbers 1-10 (6.5, 7.5, etc..), or one decimal place (9.4, 8.2, etc).
+Judges may score in whole numbers 1-10, halves (6.5, 7.5, etc.), or one decimal place (9.4, 8.2, etc.).
+Finer increments are recommended for larger fields to help prevent ties.
-* [Top 8 Bracket PDF](https://rules.rockdafloor.com/Top_8_Bracket.pdf) - Bracket sheets are built to be in segments of 8.
+* [Top 8 Bracket PDF](https://rules.rockdafloor.com/Top_8_Bracket.pdf) - Bracket sheets are built in segments of 8.
-* [Battle Plan PDF](https://rules.rockdafloor.com/Battle_Plan.pdf) - A Battle Plan is to help dancers learn to organize their skills to use for all battles.
-It is not meant to be a hard script, but more a dynamic template as dancers progress and learn how to use their moves as the times that make the most impact.
+* [Battle Plan PDF](https://rules.rockdafloor.com/Battle_Plan.pdf) - A Battle Plan helps dancers learn to organize their skills for battle.
+It is not meant to be a hard script, but a dynamic template dancers refine as they progress and learn when their moves make the most impact.

-### Google Sheet Registrants

-* [Battle Prelims Scoring Template](https://docs.google.com/spreadsheets/d/1NKNfbeRPNTsluH5GWLX2HVe4KIpmVmhx-tA-0VYQ-YI/edit?usp=sharing) - This Google sheet doc will allow you to write out all registrants for a battle for a level.
-Then putting the scores in for all three judges from prelims will automatically rank the breakers and divide them into brackets for you.
-When you visit the link make sure you go to File, Make A Copy, then fill out the registrants.
-This works hand in hand with the Cypher Prelim Judges Form above.
-Make sure the kids on the judges form are in the same order in the google doc and in the same order they do prelims in.
+* [Battle Prelims Scoring Template (Google Sheet)](https://docs.google.com/spreadsheets/d/1NKNfbeRPNTsluH5GWLX2HVe4KIpmVmhx-tA-0VYQ-YI/edit?usp=sharing) - Enter all registrants for a Level, then enter all three judges' prelim scores, and the sheet automatically ranks the breakers and divides them into brackets.
+Go to File, then Make A Copy before filling it out.
+This works hand in hand with the Cypher Prelim Judges Form above—make sure the dancers appear on the judges form, in the Google Sheet, and in the prelims performance order in the same order.

 ### Safety

 The safety of every dancer is a top priority.
 While breaking is an expressive and physically demanding art form, it must be approached with discipline and awareness to prevent injury.

 Dancers are strongly encouraged to perform and compete only with moves and skills that are within their current level of training and proficiency.
 Attempting advanced skills too early—before proper strength, control, and technique are developed—can lead to serious injury or even death.
-For this reason, skills performed outside a dancer’s declared level will not be recognized during competition.
+For this reason, skills performed outside a dancer's declared Level will not be recognized during competition.

 Proper attire is also essential to safety.
-Because every dancer’s style and movement vary, there is no one-size-fits-all dress code.
+Because every dancer's style and movement vary, there is no one-size-fits-all dress code.
 However, dancers must avoid wearing items that present a hazard, including:

 * Clothing with hard elements that may obstruct movement
 * Jewelry that can catch or snag during dynamic motion